WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Lizard Head Trail, July 6, 2005.

-This miniature Willow can cover large areas above tree line with sparkling pink flowers and relatively large, pointed tip leaves.
-In this picture the flowers have passed and the female seed pod is maturing.
+This miniature Willow (and S. nivalis, shown above) can cover large areas above tree line with sparkling pink flowers and relatively large, pointed-tip leaves.
+In this picture the female flowers have matured and the seeds are maturing.
 Thick, twisted, woody stems wind along the ground below the leaves.
-Salix petrophila can grow to eight inches, but it is most commonly just two or three inches tall, so although it covers large areas of tundra, it is hardly ever noticed.

 "Petrophila" is Greek for "rock loving".